sumanjs/suman/README.md

     * Suman allows you to use "babel-register" to transpile your sources on the fly
     * However, the recommended way to incorporate Babel in your testing is to simply transpile your entire "test" directory to "test-target"
     * Using a "test-target" directory instead of "babel-register" allows for better debugging, performance and transparency in your testing system

+* <b> Log files help you debug </b>

+    * Using Suman tests, you have 3 options as to how you execute a test file: ```1. node x.js, 2. suman x.js and 3. suman --runner x.js```
+    * Using the Suman runner, your test file(s) all run in child processes.
+This can make debugging harder, but Suman sends all stderr from the child processes to a single log file to help you debug.
+    * Normally, to debug a test, you would run the test with node or using suman without using the runner, but if you see a problem with a particular test that only occurs when using the runner, then the log files will help.

 * <b> Freedom: Suman is not highly opinionated, but gives you powerful features</b>
     *  Suman prefers the standard core assert Node module (Suman has unopinionated assertions), but like Mocha you can use any assertion lib that throws errors